 Or that life was simpler as a child?

 Even crazier, they thought people would pay to be lifted thousands of feet in the air!
-Now, when you look at flying from that frame of thinking, it doesn’t seem realistic at all, it seems crazy.
+Now, when you look at flying from that frame of thinking, it doesn’t seem realistic at all.

-When we push past our fears, take risks and make a commitment to act on our passions – just like the Wright Brothers did – not only does the unrealistic become realistic, it can actually become routine!
+When we push past our fears, take risks, and commit to acting on our passions, just like the Wright Brothers did.

 Life Lesson #3.